-On occasion, we encounter retailers whose business model, for all intents and purposes, would fit perfectly with affiliate marketing.
+On occasion, we encounter retailers whose business model would be a perfect fit for affiliate marketing.
 Yet, not only do they not have a program, they actually express disinterest in establishing one.

-Unfortunately, much of this negative sentiment is the aftermath of a bad experience with network-based affiliate program management and the conflict of interest that manifests from that type of arrangement.
+Unfortunately, much of the negative sentiment surrounding affiliate marketing often has to do with brands having a bad experience with network-based affiliate program management and the conflict of interest that manifests from that type of arrangement.

-With that said, affiliate marketing has gone through considerable growth and transformation over the past five years and has proven to be one of the most important models a company can have in their marketing portfolio.
+With that said, affiliate marketing has gone through considerable growth and transformation over the past five years and has proven to be one of the most important marketing models a company can have in their customer acquisition strategy.

-When managed properly (that’s definitely key), an affiliate program can account for up to 15 percent of online revenue and have an ROI among the highest of any online channel.
+When managed properly (and that’s definitely key), an affiliate program can account for up to 15 percent of online revenue and have a ROAS among the highest of any online channel.
 In fact, it’s the most affordable, trackable, efficient and low-risk marketing model available.